Ritz-Bansal/Bettx/README.md

-# 🎯 HackArena - Solana Betting Platform
+# 🎯 HackerArena - Solana Betting Platform

 A decentralized betting platform built on Solana blockchain where users can bet on competitive programming contests and hackathons.